rails/rails/guides/source/testing.md

 System Testing
 --------------

-System tests are full-browser acceptance tests that inherit from Capybara.
+System tests are full-browser tests that can be used to test your application's JavaScript and user experience.
+System tests use Capybara as a base.

-System tests allow for running tests in either a real browser or a headless browser for testing full user interactions with your application.
+System tests allow for running tests in either a real browser or a headless driver for testing full user interactions with your application.

 For creating Rails system tests, you use the `test/system` directory in your application.
 Rails provides a generator to create a system test skeleton for us.